hanyeol/steem/docs/development/plugin.md

 - `get_plugin` will fail and `find_plugin` will return a nullptr if the plugin is not registered or has not been initialized
 - These methods guarantee you are accessing initialized data
 - Because of the initialization order, it is safe to call get/find_plugin on dependencies in initialization, startup, and shutdown
 - It is only safe to call get/find_plugin on an optional dependency in startup.
 An optional dependency is not explicitly specified.
-It is simply some optional behavior if a plugin is enabled.
-See `condenser_api` for an example of optional dependencies
+It is simply some optional behavior if a plugin is enabled

 ## Asynchronous APIs